Prostate cancer is the second most common cause of cancer death in males in the UK (2014), accounting for 13% of all cancer deaths in males.[1-3]

 95% LCL and 95% UCL are the 95% lower and upper

-Analysis of prostate cancer mortality rates throughout the UK reports only modest show very little variation between health boundaries.[4,5]
+Prostate cancer mortality rates throughout the UK shows very little variation between health boundaries.[4,5]

-- Data were provided by ISD Scotland on request, March 2014.
-Similar data can be found here: http://gro-scotland.gov.uk/statistics/theme/vital-events/general/ref-tables/index.html.
+- Data were provided by Information Services Division (ISD) Scotland on request, November 2015.
+Similar data can be found here: http://www.nrscotland.gov.uk/statistics-and-data/statistics/statistics-by-theme/vital-events/vital-events-reference-tables.

 - NCIN.
 Cancer Incidence and Mortality by Cancer Network, UK, 2005.
 London: NCIN; 2008.